shaynethiessen/terrene/CONTRIBUTING.md

 1. Check whether the bug you face hasn't been already reported.
 Duplicate reports take us time, that we could be used to fix other bugs or make improvements.

-2. If you got some error, please describe what happened and add an error message.
-Reports like "I get an error when I clicked on some link" are useless.
+2. If you got an error, please describe what happened.
+Reports like "I get an error when I clicked on some link" are not very helpful.
+In order to fix any issues encountered, we need details.

 3. Provide easy steps to reproduce.